OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 ### Reusability

-* Reuse logic with User Actions.
+* Reuse logic with Server Actions.
 * Reuse screen parts with Blocks.
 * Encapsulate data formatting with User Functions.
 * Use RefreshQuery to rerun a Query.